DanParkinson/project-4-elite/AGILE.md

 ## Phase 2

 With everything set up I am going to style the homepage a litte with bootstrap to allow me to navigate around the website as needed.

+With basic stylings in place i can now navigate around the website.
+I can make any adjustments as nessercary when i am working on other parts.

+## Phase 3

+Before creating my reservation model I need users to create accounts.
+I am going to use Django AllAuth for this.

+Users need to be able to:
+- create accounts
+- login/ log out
+- view account details
+- edit account details
+- delete account

+- navigation bar and homepage buttons should change if user is authenticated.

+User Stories:

+1, 5